lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 A review of *The Essential Writings of Erasmus Darwin* explicitly describes the barrier to study posed by *Zoonomia*’s length: “Anybody who has tried to read Erasmus Darwin’s *Zoonomia* or his *Botanic Garden* will be familiar with the *longeurs* of those extraordinary compositions and be prepare to turn with relief to the brief selections of important passages which are offered here.”
 (Poynter 111) The value of the abridgement is that it can “introduce more readers to one of the more colourful characters in English scientific history than have ever been gained by the original texts.”
 (Poynter 112)

+When we study Zoonomia, we impose our own preferences and interests onto the text. *Zoonomia* illuminates theories of evolution; it grounds Wordsworth’s ideas of the inner lives of plants (Matlak); it probably does a third thing --- but it does not, alas, offer the foundation of a systematic theory of fevers upon which future generations would “erect a solid and beautiful edifice, eminent both for its simplicity and utility, as well as for the permanency of its materials... like the Newtonian philosophy, a rock amid the waste of ages!”
+(625).
+All of the aspects of this work of the greatest importance to its author have, in fact, met they fate he most feared: they “moulder\[ed\], like the structures already erected, into the sand of which they were composed” (625), not even meriting a footnote in the histories that discuss the peers whom he references (Cullen, Beddoes, Pringle, etc).

+This is Leah Price’s core argument about abridgement.

 Literary study tends to value the exceptional and the interesting. \[I know I saw someone I could cite for this--- maybe Underwood or Piper on twitter?\] The question of this chapter is, what characterizes “normal” texts in the 1790s?
 How might we understand the priorities and features of the 1790s print mediascape if we examine it through ordinary, unremarkable documents?